HTTP status codes are an essential part of SEO and web development.

 - 207 Multi-Status (used with WebDAV to indicate that multiple status codes are being returned)

-- 208 Already Reported (used with WebDAV to indicate that the message has been previously reported)
+- 208 Already Reported (used with WebDAV to tell that the message has been previously reported)

-- 226 IM Used (indicates that the response is a representation of an instance-manipulation)
+- 226 IM Used (the response is a representation of an instance manipulation)

 How Google Manages 2xx